ocaml-bench/sandmark/README.md

 Jupyter notebooks are available in the `notebooks` directory to parse and visualise the results, for both serial and parallel benchmarks.
-To run the jupyter notebooks with your results, copy your results to `notebooks/ sequential` for sequential benchmarks and `notebooks/parallel` for parallel benchmarks.
-It is sufficient to copy only the consolidated results, which are present as `_results/<comp-version>/<comp-version>.orun.bench`.
+To run the Jupyter notebooks for your results, copy your results to `notebooks/ sequential` folder for sequential benchmarks and `notebooks/parallel` folder for parallel benchmarks.
+It is sufficient to copy only the consolidated bench files, which are present as `_results/<comp-version>/<comp-version>.orun.bench`.
 You can run the notebooks with

 ```
 $ jupyter notebook